abumq/easyloggingpp/README.md

 }
 ```

 That simple!
 Please note that `_INITIALIZE_EASYLOGGINGPP` should be used once and once-only otherwise you will end up getting compilation errors.
 This is definiting several `extern` variables.
 This means it can be defined only once per application.
-Best place to put this initialization statement is in file where `main(int, char**)` function is defined, right after last include statement.
+Best place to put this initialization statement is in file where `int main(int, char**)` function is defined, right after last include statement.

  [![top]
 Goto Top](#table-of-contents)